 The rate is about twice as high as Germany and roughly three times that of Italy and Spain, the Prison Reform Trust found.
-This amounted to more than 140,000 admissions to prison in England and Wales in 2017, the most recent year for which data is available.
+This amounted to more than 140,000 admissions to prison in England and Wales in 2017, the most recent data available.